 Stroll Downtown Banff

-If you’re visiting Banff, and especially if you are staying on Banff Ave you will without a doubt go for a stroll on Banff Avenue.
+If you’re visiting Banff, and especially if you are staying on Banff Ave, you will, without a doubt, go for a stroll on Banff Avenue.
 You could easily spend half a day here relaxing under the summer sun!

 What is there to do in Downtown Banff?
 Plenty!
 If you want a day of shopping, cappuccinos, and breweries, stay in the Banff downtown area and venture right out from your hotel – no driving involved.
+Banff Ave has plenty of restaurants, cafes, boutique shops, and cheesy souvenir stores to entertain all.

-The vehicle restriction means that restaurants have full patios spilling out into the street.
+The vehicle restriction means restaurants have full patios spilling into the street.
 People everywhere are getting their legs moving and enjoying walking spaced out on the street and not bumper-to-bumper on the sidewalks!

 Enjoy Lake Minnewanka

 This man-made lake is 21 km long and 142 meters deep and helps power Banff with hydroelectric power.
 In the summer it’s a busy place to hike, picnic, canoe on, or even rent a motorboat.
-You can also hop on the popular boat cruises that take you to the lake’s start, called the Devil’s Gap.
+You can also hop on the popular boat cruises run by Pursuit that take you to the lake’s start, called the Devil’s Gap, all while learning about the history of the area.

-Beer Voyage
+Beer Voyage Cruise

-This 90-minute cruise runs daily at 5pm and allows guests to enjoy local craft brews while taking in the views.
+Speaking of Lake Minnewanka, why not enjoy the scenery with a cold beer?
+Beer lovers can only enjoy the Lake Minnewanka Beer Voyage Cruise in the summer.
+This 90-minute cruise runs daily at 5pm and allows adult guests to enjoy local craft brews while enjoying the views.
 It’s the perfect après adventure cruise for those 18 and up!

 Stand Up Paddleboard on Two Jack Lake